flats/flats.github.io/source/_posts/2015-12-02-getting-to-know-rubys-map-and-reduce.markdown

 comments: true
 categories: "Flatiron School"
 ---
-Map and reduce are most closely associated with functional programming.[^1] Even so, Ruby, the object-oriented-est of all object-oriented programming languages, has robust implementations of both of these extremely expressive higher-order functions.
+The `#map` and `#reduce` functions are most closely associated with functional programming.[^1] Even so, Ruby, the object-oriented-est of all object-oriented programming languages, has robust implementations of both of these extremely expressive higher-order functions.
 I'm going to explore how to use these methods and what you can do with them, especially when you use them together.
 This will be pretty exhaustive, so be prepared for a *very* long blog post.

 First, the Basics
 =================

-As higher-order functions, each of these methods accepts a function in the form of a block.
+As [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), each of these methods accepts a function in the form of a block.
 They then iterate over an enumerable object and call this block on each iteration.
 Where they differ is in what they do with the result of this block.

-`map` (or `collect`) returns an array containing the results of calling the supplied block on each element of the enumerable.
+`#map` (or `#collect`) returns an array containing the results of calling the supplied block on each element of the enumerable.
 In other words, map allows you to apply a function to every element of a data structure and receive the result.

-`reduce` (or `inject`) returns a value that is the result of applying a binary operation to the return value of applying the supplied block to each element of the enumerable.
+`#reduce` (or `#inject`) returns a value that is the result of applying a binary operation to the return value of applying the supplied block to each element of the enumerable.
 Whoa.
 What a mouthful.
-In other words, `reduce` "reduces" each element of an enumerable to a single value, accumulates that value in a single variable, and then returns the value of the accumulator.
-Some functional languages, such Scheme and OCaml, refer to this as `fold`.
+In other words, `#reduce` "reduces" each element of an enumerable to a single value, accumulates that value in a single variable, and then returns the value of the accumulator.
+Some functional languages, such Scheme and OCaml, refer to this function as `fold`.

-The simplest use of `reduce` is just `collection.reduce(initial_value, :name_of_method)`.
+The simplest use of `#reduce` is just `collection.reduce(initial_value, :name_of_method)`.
 For example,

 ```
 array = [1, 2, 3, 4] # => [1, 2, 3, 4]
 array.reduce(0, :+) => 10
 ```

-calls the `:+` for each element in the array.
-The method that we specify (in this case, `:+`) has to be a binary method (a method called on one object with a single argument of another object), so we need a starting value, which we have in this case specified as 0.
+calls the `#+` for each element in the array.
+The method that we specify (in this case, `#+`) has to be a binary method (a method called on one object with a single argument of another object), so we need a starting value, which we have in this case specified as 0.
 As we iterate through the array using reduce, this is what happens at each stage of the iteration:

 ```
 # reduce sets up an accumulator variable, memo, and sets it to the initial